douglas125/medical_assistance_bot/README.md

 The following approaches were used:

-- Data-retrieval using GloVe: the training set is explicitly used as a knowledge base using GloVe embeddings on the questions
+- Data-retrieval using GloVe: the training set is explicitly used as a knowledge base using GloVe embeddings on the questions (to compare user questions with available QA pairs in the training set)
 - Zero-shot LLM: the base LLM is used without any extra instruction
 - LLM with data-retrieval: the base LLM receives QA pairs suggested by GloVe to inform its answer decision (only using questions from the training set)